baranusluel/sentiment-cnn/index.md

 ### Methods

+We have used Keras with a Tensorflow backend for our implementation of the CNN model due to its simplicity.
+Our code was written in a Jupyter Notebook (available on github repo) and executed on Google Colab for convenience and computational resources.

-We pass each word embedding matrix directly into a convolutional neural network.
+After pre-processing, we are able to pass each word embedding matrix directly into a convolutional neural network.
+Each input instance is of size 500 x 300, where there are 500 words with 300 dimensions for each word.

-#### Convolutional Neural Networks (CNNs)

-CNNs are neural networks that use convolutional layers, where each layer essentially applies a sliding window kernel to the input data.
-While it is often used in computer vision on images represented as pixel matrices with small kernel sizes to capture local spatial information, they can be used in NLP as well, on documents represented as sentence matrices.
-Such applications of CNNs have been found to perform quite well in extracting useful information such as relationships between words according to previous research on sentiment analysis problems [2][4].
 In our model, our CNN kernel spans the breadth of the entire word vector (300), as we are interested in the sequential relationship between word vectors, not between segments of the same word vector.
-This is unlike traditional applications of CNNs to images, where all kernel dimensions tend to be very small.

-We used Keras to implement a CNN with the following architecture:

-TODO: What tools/library we used (Keras)
+We use a kernel size of 5 along the first dimension, meaning the convolution extracts activations from five words at a time.

 TODO: Why we picked this model architecture